Acceptance effect on the $N_{\rm t} N_{\rm p}/N_{\rm d}^2$ ratio of light nuclei coalescence yields as a probe of nucleon density fluctuations: Summary

 \section{Summary}

-We have simulated light nuclei production with the coalescence model from a system of nucleons with varying magnitude of nucleon multiplicity fluctuations, $\fluc$.
-It is found that the light nuclei yield ratio $\Ratio$ increases linearly with $\fluc$, confirming the finding in Ref.~\cite{Sun:2017xrx,Sun:2018jhg}.
-We have further investigated the effect of finite acceptance by studying the ``extrapolation factor" for the $\Ratio$ ratio as a function of $\fluc$ and the $\pt$ spectra parameter $T$.
-The extrapolation factor is found to be monotonic as a function of $T$ as expected.
-The extrapolation factor is found to vary with $\fluc$, and the variations are found to depend on the fiducial $\pt/A$ range.
+We have simulated light nuclei production with the coalescence model from a system of nucleons with varying magnitude of neutron multiplicity fluctuations, $\Delta n_\rn$.
+It is found that the light nuclei yield ratio $\Ratio$ increases linearly with $\Delta n_\rn$, confirming the finding in Ref.~\cite{Sun:2017xrx,Sun:2018jhg}.
+We have further investigated the effect of finite acceptance by studying the ``extrapolation factor" $f$ for the $\Ratio$ ratio as a function of $\Delta n_\rn$ and the $\pt$ spectra parameter $T$.
+The $f$ value is found to be monotonic as functions of $T$ and $\Delta n_\rn$; the variations in the latter are relatively small.

+We have also carried out the coalescence model study with realistic kinematic distributions of nucleons using measured freeze-out parameters, the kinetic freeze-out temperature and collective radial flow velocity.
+The $\Ratio$ ratio is calculated by the coalescence model as functions of beam energy, and a weak beam energy dependence is found similar to experimental data.
+The extrapolation factor $f$ is found to be smooth and monotonic in beam energy and independent of the magnitude of neutron density fluctuations.
+We conclude that the extrapolation of the $\Ratio$ ratio in $\pt$ would not create, enhance, or reduce a local peak of the ratio in beam energy, and therefore the measured enhancement in the $\pt$-extrapolated $\Ratio$ ratio~\cite{STAR:2022hbp} is unlikely caused by physics.

 Our study provides a necessary benchmark for light nuclei ratios as a probe of nucleon fluctuations, an important observable in the search for the critical point of nuclear matter.
-More realistic simulations are called for in order to make quantitative comparisons to the STAR results and infer physics implications from the observed non-monotonic $\Ratio$ ratio as function of beam energy, as we outline below.
+We have assumed in the present study that the fluctuations in the numbers of protons and neutrons are independent.
+One may implement varying degrees of correlations between those fluctuations and study the effect on the $\Ratio$ ratio.
+We leave such a study to a future work.